-- (1) Included in Residential Investments and Commercial Investments are \$9.3 million fair market value and \$51.5 million fair market value, respectively, that are included in the "Investments in debt and equity of affiliates" line item on our consolidated balance sheet. - (2) Equity residuals, principal only securities and MSRs with a zero coupon rate are excluded from this calculation. - (3) Fixed Rate 30 Year TBA are excluded from this calculation. - (4) Represents long positions in Fixed Rate 30 Year TBA. - (5) Non-Agency RMBS with credit scores above 700, between 700 and 620 and below 620 at origination are classified as Prime, Alt-A, and Subprime, respectively.
-The weighted average credit scores of our Prime, Alt-A and Subprime Non-Agency RMBS were 725, 667 and 603, respectively. - (6) Included in Prime is \$173.0 million fair market value of new issue securities.
-New issue is defined as being issued after 2010.
-Included in new issue prime is \$68.6 million fair market value of Prime Jumbo securities.
-We define Prime Jumbo Securities as a prime security with an issuance year after 2010, an original rating of AAA and a weighted average original loan balance greater than the conforming loan limits published by the FHFA. - (7) Included in Alt-A is \$46.5 million fair market value of new issue securities.
-New issue is defined as being issued after 2010. - (8) Included in Subprime is \$35.0 million fair market value of new issue securities.
-New issue is defined as being issued after 2010. - (9) RPL/NPL MBS are collateralized by re-performing or non-performing loans whose deal structures contain an interest rate step-up feature. - (10) Consolidated whole loan positions as well as whole loans purchased by an affiliate of our manager in securitized form. - (11) Actual maturities of investments and loans are generally shorter than stated contractual maturities.
-Maturities are affected by the contractual lives of the underlying mortgages, periodic payments of principal and prepayments of principal. - (12) Includes Freddie Mac K-Series CMBS interest-only bonds.
+- (1) Included in Residential Investments and Commercial Investments are \$9.0 million fair market value and \$62.8 million fair market value, respectively, that are included in the "Investments in debt and equity of affiliates" line item on our consolidated balance sheet. - (2) Equity residuals, principal only securities and MSRs with a zero coupon rate are excluded from this calculation. - (3) Fixed Rate 30 Year TBA are excluded from this calculation. - (4) Excess MSRs whose underlying collateral is securitized in a trust held by a U.S. government agency or GSE. - (5) Represents long positions in Fixed Rate 30 Year TBA. - (6) Non-Agency RMBS with credit scores above 700, between 700 and 620 and below 620 at origination are classified as Prime, Alt-A, and Subprime, respectively.
+The weighted average credit scores of our Prime, Alt-A and Subprime Non-Agency RMBS were 724, 667 and 602, respectively. - (7) Excess MSRs whose underlying collateral is securitized in a trust not held by a U.S. government agency or GSE. - (8) Actual maturities of investments and loans are generally shorter than stated contractual maturities.
+Maturities are affected by the contractual lives of the underlying mortgages, periodic payments of principal and prepayments of principal. - (9) Includes Freddie Mac K-Series CMBS interest-only bonds.